 You can avoid the surprise of an overweight bag fee at the check-in counter by using a luggage scale to weigh your bag at home after you’ve packed.
 If you need to, pare down your luggage or move some items into your carry-on if possible.

 JetBlue also has size restrictions on carry-on bags.
 If your personal items or standard carry-ons are too large, they will not be allowed to be carried on and will need to be checked.
-You cannot pay a fee to carry on a bag that is too large.
+You cannot pay a fee to carry on a bag that is too large so it may make sense to get an international size carry-on.

 Will I be charged for checking luggage with JetBlue?